Skip to main content

 This isn't just philosophy.
 It's a product.

 The Prompt Deck is a 5x5 alignment instrument.
-It helps people find their own five — not by telling them what matters, but by running them through the structure until their five emerges.
-Discovery level: Capture, Inquire, Design, Platform, People.
-Strategic level: Principles, Performance, Platform, Protocols, Players.
-Tactical level: 5 Facts → 5 Questions → 5 Answers → 5 Ideas → 1 Decision.
+It helps people find their own five.
+Not by telling them what matters, but by running them through the structure until their five emerges.
+Three levels: Discovery pulls ideas.
+Strategic gives clarity on what and why.
+Tactical converts to action: five facts, five questions, five answers, five ideas, one decision.

 Two modes.
 Pep Talk — the inner loop, selling yourself first.
 Pitch — the outer loop, aligning others to your vision.

 The Time + Mind instrument is the complement.
 Prompt Deck answers what matters.
-Time + Mind measures did you actually spend your attention on what matters.
+Time + Mind measures whether you actually spent your attention on what matters.
 Together they close the gap between intention and reality.

 The Fractal